greatxue/coding_language/cpp_tut/10_cpp_recursion.md

 ### 10.3.3 Graphical Recursion

-**Mondrian Paintings**

 In graphical recursion, sometimes there seems to be no simple cases to be solved.
 Instead, there would be some stopping criteria to terminate the recursion.

-**Fractal Coastline**

-It is an application of recursion in graphics like **fractals**, and serves as an exercise.
+Examples could rage from **Mondrian Paintings** to **Fractal Coastline (fractals)**.

 ---